Last sign before exit

 Jamaica

-Location: T 1 (Kingston - Ocho Rios)
+Location: T1 (Kingston - Ocho Rios)

 The directions for the exit are repeated, but this time the fork sign also contains pull-through information and the road number.